KassieZ/doris/docs/en/docs/query-acceleration/join-optimization/doris-join-optimization.md

 The flexibility of the above four methods is from high to low, and its requirements for this data distribution are becoming more and more strict, but the performance of Join calculation is also getting better and better.

-## Runtime Filter Join optimization
+## Runtime Filter Join Optimization

 Doris will build a hash table in the right table when performing Hash Join calculation, and the left table will stream through the hash table of the right table to obtain the join result.
 The RuntimeFilter makes full use of the Hash table of the right table.
 When the right table generates a hash table, a filter condition based on the hash table data is generated at the same time, and then pushed down to the data scanning node of the left table.
 In this way, Doris can perform data filtering at runtime.